- Employer's Premises

 - Health and wellness

-The experience and skills that you gain from both classroom based activities and the work placements will improve your job marketability.
+The experience and skills that you gain from both classroom (in-house & occasionally online) based activities and the work placements will improve your job marketability.

 You will be supported throughout the course by a college lecturer, a job coach and council staff.